Arena (Star Trek: The Original Series): Reception

-In 2016, Newsweek ranked "Arena" as one of the best episodes of the original series, and they note it was a popular episode.
-In 2016, Business Insider ranked "Arena" the 12th best episode of the original series.
+In 2016, Newsweek ranked "Arena" as one of the best episodes of the original series, and noted it was a popular episode.

-In 2016, Empire ranked this the 41st best out of the top 50 episodes of all the 700 plus Star Trek television episodes.
-They note that Kirk wins in this episode, not by killing a dangerous alien, called the Gorn, but by showing mercy which impresses the powerful aliens that pitted them against each other.
+In 2016, Empire ranked this the 41st-best out of the top 50 episodes of all the 700-plus Star Trek television episodes.
+They note that Kirk wins in this episode, not by killing a dangerous alien, called the Gorn, but by showing mercy, which impresses the powerful aliens who pitted them against each other.